 Why We Are Needed

-Accountability Counsel supports local communities and creates systems to hold $500 billion a year of internationally financed development projects accountable to human rights and environmental standards.
+Accountability Counsel supports local communities and creates systems to hold nearly one trillion dollars a year of internationally financed development projects accountable to human rights and environmental standards.
 These projects, such as dams, mines and oil pipelines, are notorious for their environmental and human rights impacts, such as forced displacement of indigenous people, poisoning of rivers used for drinking water, and sexual abuse of women and girls by foreign workers.
 The very projects meant to lift people out of poverty often have the opposite impact.

 The millions of people a year who suffer these types of abuses have few options for recourse.
 Those who most need access to justice are those facing the greatest barriers to information, have least political power, the fewest financial resources, and the least amount of professional support required to seek it.
 Accountability Counsel exists to bridge these barriers for communities and create accountability in development finance resulting in systemic change.